GrinonBarrett/Taksidos/Lore Notes.md

 Most of his power is actually held in keeping the many extraplanar god-like entities occupied by one means or another.
 On a very rare instance, he might aide or rewards those who have managed to root out a cult revolved around an eldeitch god- and might even forgive them for killing one of his avatar incarnations if they do.

+Those that choose to worship him seek to have their bodies transformed by his mark, to transcend their humanity in an attempt to be closer to him and love forever.

+### Arazazulh
+Epithets:
+* Breath of the Haze
+* The blue eye
+* The watching mirror
+* Crawling lord
+* Consumer of the deep
+* Invoker of monstrocities
+* Lord of the Haze

+A hive-mind which has acended to the point of being an eldritch god.
+It consumes planets with its haze, feeding the armies of its mutated servants whose form is hand shaped into one of its "ideal forms".
+It does not ditectly interact with others, instead allowing its servants the opportunity to overcome each would through their haze and portals.

 ### Blancocha
 Epithets:
 * Bringer of lights